Georgia’s Largest State Park with 9,049 acres, rental cabins, modern campgrounds, a lake and the Pine Mountain Hiking Trail.

 At Franklin D. Roosevelt State Park, visitors can enjoy many outdoor activities and experience a little history at the same time.
 President Franklin D. Roosevelt often picnicked at Dowdell’s Knob, (elevation 1,395 feet), an overlook along the Pine Mountain Trail with picnic tables and sweeping views of the valley.
 The Pine Mountain Trail’s 23 miles lead past moss-covered rock outcroppings and waterfalls, providing several options for long and short hikes.

 Many facilities within the park were built by FDR’s Civilian Conservation Corps during the Great Depression, including stone cabins overlooking the mountain, a Liberty Bell-shaped swimming pool, and the arched bridge at Hwys.
 190 and 354.
 A small lake is open to fishing and canoeing, and picnic shelters are available for group gatherings.

 Cabins and campsites

 To fully enjoy all the park has to offer, visitors can spend the night in cabins or the campground.
 Some of the cabins sit on the mountain top and some are located near the lake shore.
 All are equipped with linens, kitchen utensils, fireplaces and grills.
 The campground offers 140 campsites and a bathhouse with hot showers.
 Some sites overlook the lake and others are nestled among pines and hardwoods.
+FDR State Park was also recently awarded one of the the top 10 state parks in Georgia for Fall foliage.
 Visitors are encouraged to stop by the park office for maps.